Aboriginal sites of Victoria: Types of sites

 Evidence of stone quarrying is rare, but the Mount William stone axe quarry is one of a number of stone sources used for making tools which were traded long distances throughout central and western Victoria and into New South Wales.

 Only a relatively small number of burials have been identified in Victoria, most of which are associated with sand dunes along the coast or in the north west of the state.
-Kow Swamp is particularly significant for evidence of 13000 year old burial rituals using a headband of kangaroo incisors similar to those worn by Aboriginal people until recently, and for consistent burial practices over a long period.
-A burial on the banks of the Werribee river has been dated to about 7300 years ago.
+Kow Swamp is particularly significant for evidence of 13,000–year–old burial rituals using a headband of kangaroo incisors similar to those worn by Aboriginal people until recently, and for consistent burial practices over a long period.
+A burial on the banks of the Werribee river has been dated to about 7,300 BP.

 Shell middens occur along most of the coastline and some lake-shores and river banks.
-Most of these were relatively recent (due to the mobile nature of sand) such as Seal Point and Moonlight Head in the Otway Ranges, although some like Mallacoota Inlet in eastern Gippsland have been dated to more than 2500 years ago, and Wilsons Promontory 6500 years ago.
+Most of these were relatively recent (due to the mobile nature of sand) such as Seal Point and Moonlight Head in the Otway Ranges, although some like Mallacoota Inlet in eastern Gippsland have been dated to more than 2,500 BP, and Wilsons Promontory 6,500 years ago.

 Large earth mounds were built up by deliberate transport of soil and the remains of clay heat retainers in hearths, the collapse of seasonally abandoned turf huts and camp activities.
 Examples have been found on the Hopkins River flood plain in central western Victoria, and in the Nyah Forest, the oldest is dated to about 2500 years ago.